yp/reHCstar/docs/README.md

 recombinations) is guaranteed if the genotypes are _not_ split into smaller blocks.

-These functionalities are provided by the program `reHCstar-mgr.py` written in [Python](http://www.python.org) version 3 and later.
+These functionalities are provided by the program `reHCstar-mgr` written in [Python](http://www.python.org) version 3 and later.

-`reHCstar-mgr.py` requires two parameters, `-p` and `-r`, that specify, respectively, the file containing the input genotyped pedigree and the file on which the computed haplotype configuration will be saved.
+`reHCstar-mgr` requires two parameters, `-p` and `-r`, that specify, respectively, the file containing the input genotyped pedigree and the file on which the computed haplotype configuration will be saved.

-By default, `reHCstar-mgr.py` invokes the `reHCstar` executable in the current directory using the internal SAT solver mode (option `--solve-internal` described above).
+By default, `reHCstar-mgr` invokes the `reHCstar` executable in the current directory using the internal SAT solver mode (option `--solve-internal` described above).
 To change the default, the complete command line must be provided as